Gemstone Cuffs Tips: How to Select, Style, and Care for Elegant Gemstone Jewelry

 Turquoise5–6

-The hardness level helps determine how resistant a gemstone is to scratching.
+Hardness determines how resistant a gemstone is to scratching and damage.

 • Jewelry CAD modeling platforms